owid/etl/docs/guides/data-work/update-data.md

     - Scroll down and expand the "Additional parameters to update steps" box, to deactivate the "Dry run" option.
     - Then click on "Update X steps" (in this case, X equals 6).
 This will create all the new ETL code files needed for the update, and write those steps in the dag (in this case, in the `climate.yml` dag file).
-You can close the Wizard (and kill it with `ctrl+c`).
+You can close the Wizard (and kill it with ++ctrl+c++).
 - Commit those new files in `snapshots` and `etl` folders to your branch:
 ```bash
 git add etl
 git add snapshots
 git commit -m "Duplicate previous Met Office steps"
 ```

+    !!! note
-NOTE: For convenience, do not commit the changes in the `dag`.
+        For convenience, do not commit the changes in the `dag`.
 In a few moments you will see why.

 - Create a "review" branch (the branch that will be reviewed):
 ```bash
 etl d draft-pr update-temperature-anomaly --base-branch temp-update-temperature-anomaly --title "Update Near-surface temperature anomaly data" --category data